Gaia House Trust expects that trustees will:

 - To have experience of taking lead responsibility when working with others.

-- To be able to adopt a flexible approach in utilizing your own skills and experience to respond to Gaia House needs.
+- To be able to adopt a flexible approach in utilising your own skills and experience to respond to Gaia House needs.

 - To be able to assertively and confidently contribute your own ideas to discussions on a wide range of issues.